edgedb/easy-edgedb/chapter13/index.md

 That's right, the query simply returns a `{}` empty set.
 That's because EdgeDB went through the three names returned by `PC.places_visited.name` as follows:

-- 'Buda-Pesth': Is this one inside PC.places_visited.name?
+- 'Buda-Pesth': Is this one inside NPC.places_visited.name?
 Yes.
 So don't return it.
 - 'Bistritz': Same.
 - 'Munich': Same.